-If the file is a JPG, a dialog will show to let you decide whether to reduce the noise on your image before tone mapping.
-If desired, check Do not ask me again to skip this dialog and use your Yes or No selection for all single JPGs that you process with Tone Mapping.
+If the file is a JPEG, a dialog will show to let you decide whether to reduce the noise on your image before tone mapping.
+If desired, check Do not ask me again to skip this dialog and use your Yes or No selection for all single JPEGs that you process with Tone Mapping.
 If you need to re-enable the dialog later, access the Photomatix Pro Preferences to change the setting.
 The Preferences are available from the View menu (Windows) or Photomatix Pro menu (Mac).

-2.2.1 Options for Single RAW Image Files
+2.2.1 Options for Single Raw Image Files

-When your single image is a RAW file, Photomatix must first convert the RAW data.
-The following options are available for pre-processing the RAW data.
+When your single image is a Raw file, Photomatix must first convert the Raw data.
+The following options are available for pre-processing the Raw data.

-The Reduce noise option processes the converted RAW file with high-quality noise reduction.
-It is checked by default as reducing noise is always recommended when processing RAW files.
+The Reduce noise option processes the converted Raw file with a high-quality noise reduction algorithm.
+It is checked by default as reducing noise is always recommended when processing Raw files.
 The Strength slider lets you increase or decrease the strength of the noise reduction relative to the automatically determined value based on the noise level in the image.
 Values range from 50% to 150%.

-The Reduce chromatic aberrations option automatically corrects color fringing due to chromatic aberrations of the lens.
+The Reduce chromatic aberrations option automatically corrects color fringing due to lens chromatic aberrations.

-RAW Processing Options dialog box
+Raw Processing Options dialog box

 The White Balance options let you change the white balance, if desired, and preview the effect of changing it.
-The default value is "As Shot", which reads the white balance setting from the EXIF metadata.
-To adjust the white balance, select a pre-defined value from the White Balance drop-down list or type a color temperature in Kelvin in the text box.
+The default value is "As Shot", which reads the white balance from the EXIF metadata.
+To adjust the white balance, select an item from the White Balance drop-down list or type a color temperature in Kelvin in the text box.